-2.4 Expanding the Tracked Cores
+2.4 Expanding the tracked cores

-After all PMZ events are identified and tracked from 1 January 1979 to 31 313 314 December 2015, each tracked core is expanded to include additional grid points for time-315 evolving impact areas.
-We use 100 GPMs again as the threshold for additional points 316 immediately connected with the core points.
-This threshold is based on the composite in 317 Fig. 1 (black contours) and can be reduced to any positive value to exclude weak ridges 318 according to Equation (4).
-Each grid point belongs to one PMZ core to avoid double 319 counting.
+After all PMZ events are identified and tracked from 1 January 1979 to 31 December 2015, each tracked core is expanded to include additional grid points for time-evolving impact areas.
+We use 100 GPMs again as the threshold for additional points immediately connected with the core points.
+This threshold is based on the composite in Fig. 1 (black contours) and can be reduced to any positive value to exclude weak ridges according to Eq.
+(4).
+Each grid point belongs to one PMZ core to avoid double counting.
+A non-tracked core inside the expanded area is finally absorbed.
 Figure 3 shows the snapshots of the expanded PMZs (gray shading) during 9-26 January 2013.
-All gray areas are collocated with the maxima of Z^ and closely follow 320 321 open ridges and subsequent omega-shape blocking episodes.
-It is noteworthy that the 322 ridge existed as early as 6 January 2013 (shown as the black contours), but it is not 323 identified and tracked as a part of the PMZ until three days later.
-This case supports the 324 reasonable treatment of connected open ridges and blocking highs as one PMZ event.
+All gray areas are collocated with the maxima of Z^ and closely follow open ridges and subsequent omega-shape blocking episodes.
+It is noteworthy that the ridge existed as early as 6 January 2013 (shown as the black contours), but it is not identified and tracked as a part of the PMZ until 3 days later.
+This case supports the reasonable treatment of connected open ridges and blocking highs as one PMZ event.